aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

         To create L3 SVIs on the spines, we need to utilize an L3 VRF.
 In our case, we will use the default VRF. `MY_FABRIC` is simply a tenant name for organizing VRFs and SVIs.

     ``` yaml
-    ---
     tenants:
-      MY_FABRIC:
+      - name: MY_FABRIC
         vrfs:
-          default:
+          - name: default
             svis:
-              10:
+              - id: 10
                 name: 'BLUE-NET'
                 tags: [bluezone]
                 enabled: true
                 ip_virtual_router_addresses:
                   - 10.10.10.1
                 nodes:
-                  SPINE1:
+                  - node: SPINE1
                     ip_address: 10.10.10.2/24
-                  SPINE2:
+                  - node: SPINE2
                     ip_address: 10.10.10.3/24
-              20:
+              - id: 20
                 name: 'GREEN-NET'
                 tags: [greenzone]
                 enabled: true
                 ip_virtual_router_addresses:
                   - 10.20.20.1
                 nodes:
-                  SPINE1:
+                  - node: SPINE1
                     ip_address: 10.20.20.2/24
-                  SPINE2:
+                  - node: SPINE2
                     ip_address: 10.20.20.3/24
-              30:
+              - id: 30
                 name: 'ORANGE-NET'
                 tags: [orangezone]
                 enabled: true
                 ip_virtual_router_addresses:
                   - 10.30.30.1
                 nodes:
-                  SPINE1:
+                  - node: SPINE1
                     ip_address: 10.30.30.2/24
-                  SPINE2:
+                  - node: SPINE2
                     ip_address: 10.30.30.3/24
     ```

-Now re-run your playbook and build the new configs.
+Now rerun your playbook and build the new configurations.
 The intended/configs for the spines will have been updated with L3 SVIs.

 ``` bash
 ansible-playbook playbooks/build.yml
 ```

-If you wish to deploy these changes, then simply run the deploy playbook.
+If you wish to deploy these changes, then run the deploy playbook.

 ``` bash
 ansible-playbook playbooks/deploy.yml